Intellectual Property Rights Policy

 Allocation of revenue from the commercialisation of intellectual property

-- The University will first recover the costs involved in protecting and commercialising intellectual property, and then direct the remaining revenue from successful commercialisation towards the creator(s) of the intellectual property, the support of further quality research in the relevant faculties/divisions, and the further development of appropriate quality infrastructure to effectively manage the commercialisation of future intellectual property.
+- The University will first recover the costs involved in protecting and commercialising intellectual property, and then direct the remaining revenue from successful commercialisation towards the creator(s) of the intellectual property, the support of further quality research in the relevant School/Division or equivalent, and the further development of appropriate quality infrastructure to effectively manage the commercialisation of future intellectual property.

 - Benefits from the commercialisation of intellectual property will normally be distributed (after deduction of protection and commercialisation costs) as follows: